-In September 1962, Brazil, which was then under a civilian government, proposed the idea of a Latin American NWFZ.
+In September 1962, Brazil, which was then under a civilian government, proposed the idea of a Latin American Nuclear Weapon Free Zone.
 At the time, Argentina was under a military government and was disinterested.
 But in the aftermath of the Cuban Missile Crisis, the Latin American nations realized that the prospects for a nuclear war were too close.
 This concern became the catalyst for the negotiation of the Tlatelolco Treaty that took place in Mexico City between 1963 and 1967.
 The treaty was successfully concluded in 1967, but both Argentina and Brazil remained outside of the treaty for the next 25 years.
-Although neither nation was a party to the treaty, both agreed to take no actions contrary to the intent of the treaty.
+Although both nations were not parties to the treaty, both countries agreed to take no actions contrary to the intent of the treaty.

 University of Virginia Associate Professor John Redick has said that this commitment set the political context for their nuclear rapprochement.
 The process was groundbreaking, in that for the first time, the two rival nations began to talk about sensitive nuclear issues and develop common positions.
-Redick defines the Tlatelolco negotiations as the first step in the long confidence-building process between the two.
+Redick defines the Tlatelolco negotiations as the first step in the long confidence building process between the two.17

 Several issues, however, prevented progress on nuclear issues.
 Former Argentine Ambassador Julio Carasales identified the last serious difficulty between the two countries occurred regarding the management of water resources on the River Parana, which flows from Brazil into Argentina.
 That dispute was solved by a 1979 agreement.
-Carasales points out that, "until that problem was solved, it was unrealistic to expect advances in any field, including the nuclear field."

-Progress on economics and trade also proceeded before the nuclear issue.
-However, at a certain point there was a realization that the nuclear issue had to be included on the agenda in order

-1 Much of the discussion of Latin America is based on the talks and discussions found in Argentina and Brazil: The Latin American Nuclear Rapprochement, Transcript of the conference sponsored by the Shalheveth Freier Center for Peace, Science, and Technology and the Institute for Science and International Security, May 16, 1996, Nahel Soreq, Israel. http://www.isis-online.org/publications/israel96/isr toc.html> to proceed with the overall rapprochement process.
-Nuclear affairs were considered an important part of the entire political climate that encompassed a range of foreign policy issues.
-It was not a separate or isolated phenomenon.
+Carasales points out that, "until that problem was solved, it was unrealistic to expect advances in any field, including the nuclear field."18 Progress on economics and trade also proceeded before the nuclear issue.
+However, at a certain point there was a realization that the nuclear issue had to be included on the agenda in order to proceed with the overall rapprochement process.
+Nuclear affairs were considered an important part of the entire political climate that encompassed a range of foreign policy issues, not a separate or isolated phenomenon.
 A nuclear dimension in any regional conflict will likely always be on the agenda, because nuclear concerns go to the heart of a country's insecurities.

-The first attempt to improve relations in the nuclear field took place in 1980 when the Brazilian President, General Figuereido, made a visit to Argentina, which was then also under a military regime led by General Videla.
+The first attempt to improve relations between Argentina and Brazil in the nuclear field took place in 1980 when then-President of Brazil, General Figuereido, made a state visit to Argentina, then also under a military regime, led by General Videla.
 At that meeting, several agreements were signed, including an Agreement on Cooperation for the Development and Application of Peaceful Nuclear Uses of Nuclear Energy.
 The underlying motivation for this agreement was a shared view that modern technology-a powerful symbol of an advanced economy and prosperity-was unjustly dominated by a few highly developed nations.
-Consequently, Brazil and Argentina viewed collaboration in the nuclear field, rather than competition, as the best means to surmount the barriers of the nuclear nonproliferation regime.
+Consequently, Brazil and Argentina viewed collaboration in the nuclear field, rather than competition, as the best means to surmount the barriers of the nuclear nonproliferation regime.19

-However, the return of democracies in the mid-1980s was critical to resolving the nuclear issues.
+However, the return of democracies in the middle 1980s was critical to resolving the nuclear issues.
 The militaries in each country mistrusted each other too much to make significant progress in this area.